Kotlin/kotlin-by-example/examples/05_Collections/02_Set.md

 </div>

-1. Creates a Set.
+1. Adds an element to the `Set`.
-2. Returns boolean, based on function element existence.
+2. Returns a boolean value showing if the element was actually added.
 3. Returns a string, based on function input parameter.
-4. Prints a success message: it adds a new element to the Set.
+4. Prints a success message: the new element is added to the `Set`.
-4. Prints a failure message: it cannot add an element already in the Set.
+4. Prints a failure message: the element can't be added because it duplicates an existing element.